Lewisville High School: Band

 Lewisville's marching band has earned a "1" (the best score possible) at the UIL Region Contest every year since 2000.
 In competitions the marching band sticks to an old-school military marching style, concentrating on marching in lines and blocks, with spartan use of thematic elements.

 Athletics

 Lewisville High School athletic teams compete in District 5 of Region I in the University Interscholastic League's 6-A division.
-One LHS athlete, Track and Field sprinter Earvin Parker, has been named to the National High School Athlete of the Year by the National High School Coaches Association.
-In 2003, Parker ran the fastest 100 meter race and second-fastest 200 meter race in the United States.
+One LHS athlete, Track and Field sprinter Earvin Parker, has been named the National High School Athlete of the Year by the National High School Coaches Association.
+In 2003, Parker ran the fastest 100-meter race and second-fastest 200-meter race in the United States.
 He was also named to USA Today's All-USA boys track and field team.